Recruiting and Admissions Checklist

 At Dartmouth it is possible to combine an education at one of the world's top colleges with one of the nation's best rugby programs.
 The DRFC is interested in individuals who are serious about their education and committed to becoming the best rugby players they can be.

 At its core Dartmouth is an Ivy League rugby team competing with the other 7 schools of the "ancient-8" in both 15s and 7s conference championship play.
 Dartmouth has successfully dominated the Ivy League over the last 6 and half decades.
 The team's fall season culminates with the USA Rugby National 7s Championships.
 The winter is spent studying abroad or preparing for the spring season--the pinnacle of our year.
-The spring's focus is the Varsity Cup national 15s championship in April and early May, and then culminates with the USA Sevens Collegiate Rugby Championship at the end of May.
+The spring's focus is the Varsity Cup national 15s championship in April and early May, and then culminates with the USA Sevens Collegiate Rugby Championship at the beginning of June.

 More importantly, the DRFC supports a wide range of individual player's goals.
 There are Dartmouth student-athletes who are members of the U.S. national team, the US Junior and / or Collegiate All-Americans, and team members regularly compete in other rep-level competitions.
 There are also plenty of students who are simply looking for a competitive and fun experience while attending one of the best undergraduate institutions in the country.
 There is one major constant through our long history: the commitment to the continued development and improvement of all our student-athletes on and off the field.